Portner Bond, PLLC Helps Victims of Big Truck Accidents

 You won’t have to pay any upfront fees or costs for us to represent you in your case.
 We don’t expect you to pay our legal fees unless we win, and we take it directly out of your monetary award.
 If we lose your case, you won’t owe us anything.

 If you’ve been injured in a truck accident, you likely have questions.
 The following questions and answers should give you a better idea of what to do if you or a loved one has been the victim of a truck crash.

-Texas law states a person can recover damages when their percentage of responsibility is not more than 50%.
+Texas law states a person can recover compensation for their losses when their percentage of responsibility is not more than 50%.
 In other words, a defendant must be more responsible for your injuries than yourself.
-In Texas, a court is required to reduce damages by a victim’s percentage of negligence.
-This means that a person who is awarded $100,000 but found to have been 10% at fault would have their damages reduced by $10,000 and receive $90,000.
+In Texas, a court is required to reduce the financial award by a victim’s percentage of negligence.
+This means that a person who suffers $100,000 in losses but found to have been 10% at fault could only receive $90,000.